Moving to Slovenia: Tour guide, cook and yoga teacher Tarun Sharma from New Delhi

 As a tour guide in India, Tarun was constantly on the road with tourists from all over the world.

 The food in Slovenia is amazing but very different from what I eat in India.
 Anita’s mother has her own garden and supplies us with most of our vegetables.
 She makes me try new food and I love it.
-I have learnt how to cook many new dishes in the 4 months that I have lived here.
+I have learnt how to cook many new dishes in time that I have lived here.
 I made beetroot curry with potatoes and peas last week and I have never used beetroot in that way before.
 It was delicious.

-Hopefully, once I get a work permit in Slovenia, I will be open to anything.
 I am thinking about teaching yoga and Indian cooking, and of course arranging trips for Slovenians going to India, and for Indians and other nationalities wanting to travel in Slovenia.

 How did your family accept you moving here?
 Have any of your family visited you already?